- Owner occupier registered croft

 Property SummaryMonster Moves is delighted to bring to the market this genuine Scottish Croft.
 Anntown is an owner-occupier registered croft and comes with all the benefits and other entitlements that come with owning a croft.
 It comprises of 4.07ha (10 acres approx) of land.

 An excellent opportunity to purchase a rarely available ten acre parcel of croft land which sits in a pleasing rectangle with the ruins of the old crofters dwelling sitting centrally.
 The ruins of Anntown and the croft itself have stunning panoramic views over Bressay Sound and across to Lerwick.

-Nestled in the peaceful crofting area of Kirkabister in the South of Bressay, with spectacular views Anntown is a truely special spot.
+Nestled in the peaceful crofting area of Kirkabister in the South of Bressay, with spectacular views Anntown is a truly special spot.

 Off the east coast of Bressay lies the uninhabited island of Noss.
 The Island is a National Nature Reserve and one of Europes finest wildlife sites.
-Famous for it's seabird colonies, sightings of otters, seals, killer whales, Rissos Dolphin and Humback whales are all possible as you walk the coast of Bressay.
+Famous for its seabird colonies, sightings of otters, seals, killer whales, Rissos Dolphin and Humpback whales are all possible as you walk the coast of Bressay.